-Back in 1920, the individual freedoms enumerated in the Constitution had never been fully tested in the courts, making them largely meaningless for ordinary people.
-Since then, principles of individual freedom, protection against arbitrary government action, freedom of religion, freedom of speech and press, due process of law, equal protection and privacy have become codified in our laws and their protections widely enforced.
+When the ACLU was founded in 1920, the guarantees provided by the Bill of Rights had little practical meaning for ordinary people.
 The advancement of civil liberties in the past 90 years represents one of the most significant developments in American history, and the ACLU has been integral to this process.

 A new exhibit details the organization’s 90-year history of defending the rights enshrined in the U.S. Constitution, taking viewers through a tour of the ACLU’s historic victories and the ordinary individuals whose efforts to exercise their rights fueled the organization’s journey.

 The exhibit will be touring throughout the country through the end of 2010 and into the new year.
 For more details about the ACLU's anniversary and the exhibit, please visit www.aclu90.org